-Our shares of common stock are currently listed on the NYSE American.
-On April 17, 2024, we received an official notice of noncompliance from NYSE Regulation stating that we are not in compliance with NYSE American continued listing standards under the timely filing criteria included in Section 1007 of the NYSE American Company Guide due to the failure to timely file our 2023 Annual Report by the filing due date of April 16, 2024 (the "Filing Delinquency).
-On April 26, 2024, we filed our 2023 Annual Report.
-On April 29, 2024, we received a notice (the "Notice") from NYSE Regulation (the "Notice") stating that we have now regained compliance with Section 1007 of the NYSE American Company Guide as a result of our filing of the 2023 Annual Report.
+In addition, on April 17, 2024, we received an official notice of noncompliance from NYSE Regulation stating that we were not in compliance with the NYSE American continued listing standards under the timely filing criteria included in Section 1007 of the NYSE American Company Guide due to the failure to timely file our 2023 Annual Report on Form

-On May 21, 2024, we received an official notice of noncompliance (the "NYSE American Notice") from NYSE Regulation stating that we are not in compliance with NYSE American continued listing standards (the "Filing Delinquency Notification") under the timely filing criteria included in Section 1007 of the NYSE American Company Guide (the "Company Guide") due to the failure to timely file this Quarterly Report on Form 10-Q (the "Delinquent Report") by the filing due date of May 16, 2024 (the "Filing Delinquency".
-The Company believes that upon the filing of this Quarterly Report on 10-Q the Company will have cured the Filing Delinquency, however there can be no assurance that the Company will continue to comply with the NYSE American continued listing requirements.
+10-K by the filing due date of April 16, 2024.
+On May 21, 2024, we received an official notice of noncompliance from NYSE Regulation stating that we were not in compliance with NYSE American continued listing standards under the timely filing criteria included in Section 1007 of the NYSE American Company Guide due to the failure to timely file our Quarterly Report on Form 10-Q for the quarter ended March 31, 2024 by the filing due date of May 16, 2024.
+Upon the filing of the 2023 Annual Report on Form 10-K and the Quarterly Report on Form 10-Q we received a notice that we had cured the filing delinquency.